/

 By The Numbers

-Because Zen uses major wholesale networks like Openreach and CityFibre, raw line reliability is generally strong where full fibre is available.
-If there is a physical fault outside your home, Zen is still dependent on the underlying network to sort it.
-Where Zen earns its reputation is what happens around that line, including support quality, traffic handling and a network experience that long-term users often describe as consistently solid at busy times.
+Because Zen uses major networks such as Openreach and CityFibre, the physical line should be strong where full fibre is available.
+If there is an external fault, Zen still depends on the underlying network operator to carry out engineering work.
+Where Zen earns its reputation is around that line: support quality, clear pricing, sensible hardware and a connection experience that long-term users often describe as stable at busy times.

 Top Speed Up to 2Gbps